davea42/libdwarf-code/READMEmacos.md

 Tested on MacOS Ventura

 ## Getting set up
-Install Mac Command Line Tools from Apple.
+Install Mac Command Line Tools from Apple if you do not have compilers installed.

-From macports.org install the port command by downloading a .pkg file, click on the downloaded package, and follow the instructions.
+Point your browser to macports.org and install the port command by downloading a .pkg file, clicking on the downloaded package, and following the instructions.

-Close Terminal (if open)
+Close Terminal (if open).

 Open a terminal window (at this point the port program will be in your $PATH ).